Won't Be Long

-"Won't Be Long" (stylized all in capitals as WON'T BE LONG) is a collaboration single by Japanese group Exile and singer-songwriter Koda Kumi.
+"Won't Be Long" is a collaboration single by Japanese group Exile and singer-songwriter Koda Kumi.
 It debuted on No. 2 on Oricon and stayed there for the weekly ranking, bringing its monthly rank to No. 6.

 Information

 Won't Be Long feat.
 Koda Kumi is Japanese band Exile's collaborative effort with Japanese R&B-turned-pop artist Kumi Koda.
 It charted No. 2 on Oricon and remained on the charts for over six months.
 Due to the high ranking and length on the charts, the single took No. 6 on the monthly charts.

 Won't Be Long is a cover of the same song, originally released by Japanese band Da Bubble Gum Brothers on August 22, 1990.

 Prior to the single's physical release, it reached one million downloads.
 Due to Koda Kumi being, at the time, Avex's most popular artist, the single charted higher than the original release.

-Despite Takahiro joining Exile as a new vocalist around the time of the single's release, the song did not feature him and only featured Shun.
+Despite Takahiro joining Exile as a new vocalist around the time of the single's release, the song did not feature him and only featured Atsushi.
 The song was unveiled on December 30, 2006, during the 48th Japan Record Awards, but still omitted Takahiro.

 The song was used in television commercials for dwango.jp, mu-mo and music.jp.

 This song appeared on the Nintendo DS game version of Taiko no Tatsujin DS: Touch de Dokodon! (太鼓の達人DS: タッチでドコドン! / Master Taiko DS: Dokodon in Touch!) under its J-pop section.